Learn

 Pedal: Mid half-pedal with slightly late changes; a little deeper on chord 3; in Color, chord 4 slightly cleaner than chord 3.

 Why it works: The harmony stays legible, but its cause stays hidden.
-The Flow path returns to tonic without fully explaining itself because of the added D in the final chord.
+The Flow path returns to the center without fully explaining itself because the final chord keeps an added inner tension.
 The Color path drops clarity most strongly in bar 3, then regains structure without explanation.

 What breaks it instantly: The moment everything makes perfect sense.